 Gateway Lending Solutions: What’s on the Market?

 The payment gateway market offers a wide range of great solutions, so it’s hard to consider the best gateway lending company.
 Everything depends on your business needs.
 We recommend you explore the following list of gateway providers that we consider good for the lending domain.
-However, your software provider can suggest something else having more information about your business specifications.
+However, your lending-as-a-service provider can suggest something else having more information about your business specifications.

 Stripe is a payment service provider widely used globally since 2011.
 It’s available for businesses in 43 countries, including America and Europe.
 It allows accepting major payments via Stripe with over 130 currencies, foreign credit card networks, Alipay, Apple Pay, ACH, etc. For lenders, Strype offers two solutions — Stripe Connect and API Transfers.